Learn how to use Secure Shell (SSH) to securely connect to Hadoop on Azure HDInsight.

 <edgenodename> with the name of the edge node.

-We recommend always connecting to the edge node if you have one.
-The head nodes host services that are critical to the health of the cluster.
+If your cluster contains an edge node, we recommend that you always connect to the edge node using SSH.
+The head nodes host services that are critical to the health of Hadoop.
 The edge node runs only what you put on it.